|Full Name||Washington Sundar|

 Sundar’s career started by playing domestic cricket for Tamil Nadu.
 He appeared for 12 first class matches in which he scored 532 runs at an average of 31.29 and also took 300 wickets at an average of 26.93.
 Washington made his first class debut for Tamil Nadu in the 2016-17 Ranji Trophy on 6 October 2016.
 In October 2017, he scored his maiden first-class century batting for Tamil Nadu against Tripura in the 2017-2018 Ranji Trophy.

 In the 2018 auctions, Washington Sundar was snaffled up by Virat Kohli led Royal Challengers Bangalore for Rs.
 3.2 crores.
 However, in the last two seasons, Sundar has only managed to play 10 games and managed to pick 8 wickets whilst scoring 66 runs.
-The 2020 season is expected to be the breakthrough season for him.

 Washington Sundar was born on 5th October 1999 in Chennai, Tamil Nadu.
 Sundar's father, M Sundar, a cricketer who made it to the Tamil Nadu Ranji probables without getting into the final squad, named him Washington to honour his godfather, Mr. Washington, who would buy bats for him and pay his fees.
 Sundar became the youngest player to debut for India in T20Is, at the age of 18 years and 80 days.